AronParker/AviRecorder/README.md

 # FAQ
 **Q**: Can I use this with HLAE or Lawena?

 **A**: Yes, just untick "Start game and create recording configs".
+It will essentially then serve as a converter that when enabled processes all tga frames written to the tga folder and writes the avi files into the avi folder.

+**Q**: The "Lagarith Lossless codec" gives me an error message **A**: There is a bug in lagarith where it indicates that it would have a state but actually doesn't.
+I will fix this in the next release either by not displaying there kinds of error messages or by making an exception for lagarith.

+**Q**: The source game / source mod I want to record for does not appear in the games list.

+**A**: You need to add the game to the index, which is located in the file "games.kv" (in the same directory as the program).
+If you successfully add a game, feel free to create a pull request and expand the list of games that are supported by default.

 **Q**: I want to report a bug, file an issue or suggest a new feature.
 How can I do it?

 **A**: Use the issue tab above and create a new issue.

-**Q**: The source game / source mod I want to record for does not appear in the games list.

-**A**: You need to add the game to the index, which is located in the file "games.kv" (in the same directory as the program).
-If you successfully add a game, feel free to create a pull request and expand the list of games that are supported by default.

 # Credits